Celebrate National Walking Month with a walk in the countryside

 The arrival of the spring equinox signals the start of longer, and hopefully sunnier days, and puts a spring in the step of hikers everywhere.
 Here is our guide to the best spring walks in Britain

 Strongly associated with our ancient woodlands, Britain's stunning spring flower - the bluebell - has bloomed, so now is the time to plan a woodland bluebell walk.
 Our expert guide to how to identify the native flower, best bluebell walks and how to grow your own.

-Packed with great mountain climbs, idyllic river walks, lakeside rambles and coastal hikes, Snowdonia National Park is the perfect getaway location for lovers of the trail – here are 11 of our favourite routes
+Packed with great mountain climbs, idyllic river walks, lakeside rambles and coastal hikes, Snowdonia National Park is the perfect getaway location for lovers of the trail.

 From dramatic coastal footpaths to gentle river walks, there are myriad hikes to be enjoyed in Exmoor National Park – here is our guide to some of the best walking routes